 | With Chimney Scan | Add $150 | Add $150 | Add $150 |

-- Inspection of accessible flue components
+- Inspection of the accessible flue components

 - Smoke chamber cleaning